pvilas/fin_sanctions/README.md

 pip install Flask-security
 ```

-Optional: If you use Sublime Text editor, make link on the local directory
+> Optional: If you like to use Sublime Text editor, make link on the local directory
 ```
 ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/sublime
 sublime .